Kepai39/cst8918-w24-h06-tflint/README.md

 - Had to add the subscription_id to the provider/feature function as the recent version required it to run.

+- the region has been changed to canadacentral.
+It workedd last time.

 - Below is the succesfull test, Note that running may produce a fail as previously the test did not detect the created VM?, Fix: I just tried the test again and it worked.

 ### Screenshot of succesful Test: